AlinaPanasenko/online-shop-for-storehouse/README.md

 - __User Input__

   - Contains message prompting the user to order from the menu.
-  - Tere is a message instructing how to enter data correctly.
+  - There is a message instructing how to enter data correctly.
   - Contains the line where the user enters a message.

 ![Taking Customer Order](assets/images/input.png)

+- There is if statement cheking if user input correct names of the products and prices.

 - __Validation__